The Charlotte Huck Award for Outstanding Fiction for Children is announced today.

 Charlotte Huck’s HarperCollins biography page includes a link to her book Princess Furball, illustrated by Anita Lobel.

-NCTE’s page for its children’s book awards, also including the Orbis Pictus Award for nonfiction.
+NCTE’s page for its children’s book awards, also including the NCTE Orbis Pictus Award® for Outstanding Nonfiction for Children.